 If so, clean ’em out and put them back where they belong.
 Understand the difference between luxuries and what you truly need to live a comfortable, happy life within your means.

-Check on Investments, Insurances and Other Issues
+Check on Investments, Insurance and Other Issues

 But as life changes, so do your financial needs.
 You want to be aware of what your insurance covers, for example, before you need to file a claim.
-If you experienced any major life changes in the last year, your insurance may simply be outdated.
+If you experienced any major life changes in the last year, your insurance policy may be outdated.
 Update policies as necessary and make sure beneficiaries are listed correctly.

 At work, review your company benefits and retirement plan.
 You want to use all the benefits you’re entitled to.
 When looking at your retirement plan, take a look at how much you’re paying in fees.

 And if you don’t understand something, ask your company’s benefits or HR representative.
-No one cares more about your money than you do, so speak up when you’re confused or uncertain of how something works.
+No one cares more about your money than you do, so speak up if you’re confused or uncertain of how something works.